The home of smart buildings, smart equipment and IoT

 Numerous UX/UI studies will tell you that a clean interface is easier to navigate than one cluttered with links and buttons.
 This poses a problem for building automation systems as there is so much information to display.
 BAS graphics tend to be very complex to account for multiple navigation paths and applications.
 The navigation is typically hard coded into a traditional graphic with multiple buttons and hyperlinks all over the screen.
 It creates a visually noisy user experience that reduces usability.

-FIN has solved the problem of a messy interface with the creation of magic bubbles.
-Magic bubbles take care of the hyperlinks to other applications by making them pop up so that they are easily accessible and don’t litter the screen.
+FIN has solved the problem of a messy interface with the creation of Magic Bubbles.
+Magic bubbles take care of all the hyperlinks to other applications by making them pop up so that they don’t litter the screen, and then disappear when they are not in use.

 Another UI best practice is the way in which information is organized and displayed on the page.
 Instead of having a single screen that displays everything a user may need on the page, a good user experience will utilize multiple zones.
 In FIN, you have the main screen, the menu navigation, and the sidebar.
 For example, when clicking on content in the main screen, the related application is displayed in the sidebar.
 The sidebar can effectively display any of the associated applications: schedules, overrides, notes, point graphics, and thumbnails.
 Compare this to other systems where you’re “turning the page” and losing your place as you navigate to the next graphic or application.